Benefits of Joining JLGA

 How Can I Get Started?

-Recruitment of new members begins each summer.
-We hold a new member mixer, where you can come and learn about JLGA, meet League members, and gauge your interest in joining.
-This year’s mixer was held from 6-8 p.m., Thursday, July 21 at 4204 Main Street Brewing in Alton.
+You can come and learn about JLGA, meet League members, and gauge your interest in joining.
+This year’s social will be held from 6:30-8 p.m., Wednesday, July 26 at Johnson’s Corner in Alton.

-(Miss this year’s mixer?
+(Miss this year’s social?
 No problem!
 Fill out our form anyway and we will contact you about our upcoming membership training opportunities.)

 In September, you will attend new member training sessions and become a Provisional member.